arewhyaeenn/COMP_150_LAB_8_PILLARS_2/README.md

 ## Task 2

-Create an extension of the [`BasicColor`](#BasicColor) class called `MutableColor`.
+Create an extension of the [`Color`](#Color) class called `MutableColor`.
 You should add a mutator method called `setPrimaryComponent` which allows clients to change the private `red`, `green` and `blue` fields.
 Use the corresponding accessor `getPrimaryComponent` as an example.
-Note that you'll need to edit the access modifiers in `BasicColor` in order to make its fields and the `boundPrimaryColorValue` method (which ensures that the value is between 0 and 1).
+You may want to add a method to validate mutator inputs.
+Something like `boundPrimaryColorValue` to ensure inputs are between 0 and 1 would do; it could simply return 0 for when given negative values, 1 when given numbers greater than 1, and otherwise return its input.

 Create a client to test your new `MutableColor`.

-# Bonus Tasks

-## Points again
+## Task 3

 Recall the `Point` interface (a version of it is here):